clMathLibraries/clFFT/README.md

 devices.

 The clFFT library is an open source OpenCL library implementation of discrete Fast Fourier Transforms.
-It:
+The library:

--   Provides a fast and accurate platform for calculating discrete FFTs.
+-   provides a fast and accurate platform for calculating discrete FFTs.

--   Works on CPU or GPU backends.
+-   works on CPU or GPU backends.

--   Supports in-place or out-of-place transforms.
+-   supports in-place or out-of-place transforms.

--   Supports 1D, 2D, and 3D transforms with a batch size that can be greater than 1.
+-   supports 1D, 2D, and 3D transforms with a batch size that can be greater than 1.

--   Supports planar (real and complex components in separate arrays) and interleaved (real and complex components as a pair contiguous in memory) formats.
+-   supports planar (real and complex components in separate arrays) and interleaved (real and complex components as a pair contiguous in memory) formats.

--   Supports dimension lengths that can be any mix of powers of 2, 3, and 5.
+-   supports dimension lengths that can be any combination of powers of 2, 3, 5, and 7.

 -   Supports single and double precision floating point formats.